lydell/dual/readme.md

 Why use this?
 Well, to get more characters onto your keyboard.
 Why can you press for example shift by itself, and it produces nothing?
 Let it do something instead!

-You can also use Dual to put modifier keys in more convenient places, like on the home row.
-I'm currently experimenting with that myself.
+You can also use Dual to put modifier keys in more convenient places, like on the home row (which I do).

 Normally, all keys send their characters when pressed down.
 Dual-role keys, on the other hand, sends their characters when the key is _released_, since they act as modifiers when pressed down.
 This